cwrc/CWRC-Writer-Dev-Docs/README.md

 * in GitHub: [CWRC-Git](https://github.com/jchartrand/CWRC-Git)
 Client for creating and updating CWRC XML documents in GitHub through the GitHub API.
 Used by the [CWRC-GitServer](jchartrand/CWRC-GitServer).

 Typical development on the server part of the CWRC-Writer will therefore be changes to the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer) (probably to change [routes](https://expressjs.com/en/guide/routing.html)) and to[cwrcgit (NPM)](https://www.npmjs.com/package/cwrcgit).
 Both have their own GitHub repository, listed above, with specifics about how to work with it.
-General development practices are also listed below in [Development Process](#development).
+General development practices are also listed below in [How to Work with CWRC packages](#how-to-work-with-cwrc-packages).

 ## How to Work with CWRC Packages